 Taking a moment to think about things, and coming up with another plan or option, is an important aspect of staying safe when traveling.
 Don’t let a potentially wonderful trip, become tainted by an incident, that could have could be avoided, by placing your safety at risk.
 You are building memories, and you want them to be good memories.

 Wrapping it all up:

-Utilizing some of these tips laid out above such as; arranging for transport, staying nearby, having 24 hour checkin, and planning for delays, will help guide you to safely navigate a new place.
-If you use these tips on your arrival and departure days, it can help get you acclimated and ready for the adventures of next day, even if that does entail a bit more travel.
+Utilizing some of these tips laid out above such as; arranging for transport, staying nearby, having a 24-hour check in, and planning for delays, will help guide you to safely navigate a new place.
+If you use these tips on your arrival and departure days, it can help get you acclimated and ready for the adventures of the next day, even if that does entail a bit more travel.
 If you do meet someone that you like, make sure that you either go out in a group, plan a day date, and just connect in real life.
-If you are adaptable, and use your innate smarts and intuition, you can plan ahead for changing circumstances.
+If you are adaptable and use your innate smarts and intuition, you can plan ahead for changing circumstances.

 Wishing you happy and safe travels!